quadvvvv/ModelEarth-feed/README.md

 8.)
 TO DO: Pull in multiple Bluesky RSS feed links by passing in a pipe | separated list of feed urls.
 Add loop when pipes found in the url value in both JQuery feed/view and in our Google Sheet and split on the pipe in the React Feed Player.

+9.)
+Try to add the posts for each Bluesky post in the feed.
+Use the screen-grab technique that we use to grab images from news sites that are listed in the feed.
+Scrape the posts from the Bluesky website.
+If the process doesn't work, leave the attempt commented out.

 ### Building Transparency

-9.)
+10.)
 TO DO: Update javascript in this Building Transparency [template page](/io/template/feed) to allow an API token to be pasted into the "Your API Key" field.

-10.)
+11.)
 TO DO: Create a Python process using Github Actions that automatically pulls a new Building Transparency API token every 24 hours.
 See our existing Python for sample of refreshing the API using a username (email) and password.

-11.)
+12.)
 Supabase integration - Add a process for saving posts, links and comments related to feed items in Supabase within the [Earthscape NextJS repo](../earthscape/app).
 Save the ids of the RSS feed item hierarchy from BlueSky and relate it to threaded replies.

 ## Features